jameswniu/research_doc_extraction_rag_agent/output/report.md

 #### Clear Intent to Remove Personal Data (37%)

-Definitive willingness to pursue data removal characterizes this group, with security concerns ranking as the primary motivator.
-Participants express straightforward affirmations without conditions or reservations attached.
-Hacking prevention and personal benefit emerge as explicit drivers mentioned in responses.
-Nearly all frame removal as inherently valuable, signaling a ready-to-act customer base requiring minimal persuasion to convert.
+Definitive willingness to act characterizes this group, with security concerns outweighing convenience factors 2:1.
+Hacking risks and personal data protection rank as primary motivators for action.
+Most participants express unconditional interest without mentioning cost or process barriers.
+This high-intent segment represents ready adopters who would likely convert quickly with minimal friction in the signup process.

 **Quotes:**